 I’d returned to the ocean at this time.
 Reinvigorating my love for surfing and bodyboarding while in Costa Rica.
 I got into the competitive and community side and became a local and state bodyboarding champion.
 Even managed to get 2nd in Australia.

 My professional pursuits continued…taking a role as Head of Platform Product at personal data and identity startup Meeco.
 I left there, pursued another startup idea in health and wellbeing tech before leading product and growth at a cryptocurrency exchange (acquired by Kraken).
 A lovely fella I met while working at Meeco then enticed me to join forces to grow a services business…working at the intersection of privacy, trust and ethics in technology and helping to shape open data sharing ecosystems globally.
-We learned a heap and from this started building a proof of concept social learning platform Greater Than Learning – this is a work in progress and long term project to create a new approach to learning.
+We learned a heap and from this started building a proof of concept social learning platform Tethix – this is a work in progress and long term project to create a new approach to learning.
 A massively collaborative online learning experience spawning communities of interest, practice and action to reimagine and co-create technologies to enable human flourishing.
 Ambitious…yes.

 I’ve had various attempts at blogging over the years.
 I feel this one is gonna last.
 Ideally transferring it all to the Safe Network in the near future.